 If winning the case is critical, then choosing the right law firm is the most important decision you can make.
 You should be very selective when choosing an attorney.
 Victor A. Rotolo is a member of the Million Dollar Advocates Forum, whose membership is limited to those attorneys that have won cases with a million dollar plus award settlements.

-Victor A. Rotolo is a member of the American Society of Legal Advocates (ASLA) and was named as one of the Top 100 Litigation Lawyers in New Jersey for 2013 by this Society.
+Victor A. Rotolo is a member of the American Society of Legal Advocates (ASLA) and was named as one of the Top 100 Litigation Lawyers in New Jersey for 2013 and 2014 by this Society.
 The Society is a nationwide organization of attorneys whose legal credentials are stellar, with its members held to the highest professional standard.
 In addition, the ASLA recognizes those attorneys that are committed to community engagement.
 Membership in ASLA is by invitation only and is limited to no more than 2% of all attorneys nationwide.

 Victor A. Rotolo and The Rotolo Law Firm legal team actively commit to serving the needs of the community on many levels by individual involvement in community outreach programs with youth, serving on not-for-profit boards, and volunteering in local, not-for-profit organizations.
 The ASLA values community involvement, and Victor and his legal team are proud to be honored by this Society.